codefenix-ConChaos/ans2html/README.md

   See: https://en.wikipedia.org/wiki/Code_page_437

-  After reading the ANSI source data, the script will first "flatten" it, eliminating all cursor movement sequences so that it then need only convert the "m" escape sequences for in-line text coloring.
+  After reading the ANSI source data, the script will first "flatten" it, eliminating all cursor movement sequences, and then proceed to convert the `m` escape sequences for in-line text coloring.

   The "Source Code Pro" font is optional but highly recommended for best results.
 Download it from https://github.com/adobe-fonts/source-code-pro